thriveweb/deking-new/content/pages/home.md

       I would definitely use them again.”
     stars: '5'
     title: I would definitely use them again
+  - by: Christina Huber - Marsden
+    details: >-
+      Hi Brett, thank you.
+I did make you think out of the box, you listened to what I wanted and came up with it and in budget.
+Ben did a wonderful job building the Orchid Lath (bush House).
+He left everything clean and now I have a Lath which is everything I wanted.
+Thank you Deking a job well done
+    stars: '5'
+    title: Thank you Deking a job well done
 meta:
   canonicalLink: ''
   description: >-